 How to Get Certified with ESL Certification

 Are you thinking about applying for an ESL certificate for teaching?
-In general, the two types of ESL certificates are:
+In general, the three types of ESL certificates are:

-Both TESOL and TEFL are almost interchangeable and both are certificates for teaching ESL.
-So let’s unlock your full potential on how to get certified with ESL certification.
+TESOL and TEFL are almost interchangeable and both are certificates for teaching ESL.
+But CELTA is a bit more of a higher quality.
+Today, let’s unlock your full potential on how to get certified with ESL certification.

 How do I become ESL certified?